 The user can subtract the quiescent current for the Class AB output stage when calculating the loaded power dissipation.
-For each output stage driving a load, subtract a quiescent power, according to where I{OUTPUT, QUIESCENT} = 1.65 mA for each single-ended output pin for the AD8175.
+For each output stage driving a load, subtract a quiescent power, according to where $I{OUTPUT, QUIESCENT} = 1.65$ mA for each single-ended output pin of the AD8178.